codyleight/Week5Scheduler/README.md

 Cody Thompson
 Repo location on pc: - C:\Users\JC\Desktop\Bootcamp2\Week5Scheduler
-used w3 schools and other examples.
+used w3 schools.
+Used the Xpert Learning assistant to condense my code.
+Before implementing any suggestions I made sure to understand why and what I was doing.
+Mainly this was to condense If Statements.
 Worked with Bijan Olfati and Jason Mason.

 ## Photo Preview of Website